C

 Tax Summary

-Oklahoma treats cryptocurrency as property following federal IRS rules.
-Capital gains and crypto income are taxed at ordinary state income tax rates of 0.25% to 4.5%.
-No crypto-specific exemptions or preferential rates exist.
+Oklahoma follows federal IRS treatment of cryptocurrency as property.
+Capital gains and crypto income are taxed at state income tax rates from 0% to 4.5%.
+No crypto-specific exemptions or regulations exist.

 Quick facts for Oklahoma, United States